tortxoFFoxtrot/Jade/diy/readme.md

+# WARNING
+DO NOT ATTEMPT TO FLASH DIY FIRMWARE TO OFFICIAL BLOCKSTREAM JADE HW UNITS

+DO NOT ATTEMPT TO FLASH OFFICIAL BLOCKSTREAM FIRMWARE TO YOUR DIY HARDWARE

 # Hardware Selection
 There are a number of hardware devices that can run Jade firmware with minimal configuration by simply following the build guide in the main readme.